A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus at the Level of the Multi-Qudit State

-\begin{proposition}[``Slide" Move] More generally (i.e. for $n$ (where $2n$ is the number of strands) not necessarily equal to 2), \end{proposition} \begin{proof} Graphically, it is wisest to expand the braids on the 2nd and 3rd strands, since we may use existing algebraic graphical identities to simplify the result.
+\begin{proposition}[``Slide'' Move] More generally (i.e. for $n$ (where $2n$ is the number of strands) not necessarily equal to 2),

+\end{proposition} \begin{proof} Graphically, it is wisest to expand the braids on the 2nd and 3rd strands, since we may use existing algebraic graphical identities to simplify the result.
+This yields